philackm/ScrollableGraphView/README.md

 ### 9-7-2017 - Version 4:

 Version 4 was released which adds multiple plots, dynamic reloading of values, more reference line customisation options and various bug fixes.

+You can see the major changs in the API [here](APIv4.md).

-The public interface will be incompatible with previous versions.
-If you prefer to keep using the older version, make sure to specify version 3 in your podfile.
+The public interface is incompatible with previous versions.
+If you prefer to keep using the older version, make sure to specify version 3 in your podfile or downloaded the classes from a pre-v4 release.

 ## About